 Format selection works on several languages depending on what Prettier itself supports.
 The following languages currently are supported:

-The easiest and recommended way of integrating with linters is to let Prettier do the formatting and configure the linter to not deal with formatting rules.
+The recommended way of integrating with linters is to let Prettier do the formatting and configure the linter to not deal with formatting rules.
 You can find instructions on how to configure each linter on the Prettier docs site.
 You can then use each of the linting extensions as you normally would.
 For details refere to the Prettier documentation.

 All prettier options can be configured directly in this extension.
 These settings are used as a fallback when no configuration file is present in your project, see the configuration section of this document for more details.
 For reference on the options see the prettier documentation.

 The default values of these configurations are always to their Prettier 2.0 defaults.
 In order to use defaults from earlier versions of prettier you must set them manually using your VS Code settings or local project configurations.

 These settings are specific to VS Code and need to be set in the VS Code settings file.
 See the documentation for how to do that.